Honest-binding quantum bit commitment from separable operations: Binding from separable operations

 \end{proof}

 Therefore, we are left with the challenge of designing a quantum bit commitment protocol where, after commitment, Alice's reduced state is either a product state or an AME state depending on her commitment.
-In the following we present an example of such a protocol for any $d$ using $AME(3,d)$-states, where Alice has a 3-qudit register and is restricted to perform coherent operations on up to 2 of them.
+If there is a protocol where Alice's reduced state satisfies this condition regardless of her strategy up to the end of the commit phase, then our analysis proves that the protocol is sum-binding.
+If the protocol leads to the desired situation only if Alice is honest up to the commitment, then our analysis proves that the protocol is honest-binding.
+Crucially, in either case the protocol is perfectly hiding, since the post-commitment states satisfy \eqref{eq:schmidt_0} and \eqref{eq:schmidt_1}.
+In the following we present an example of an honest-binding protocol for any $d$ using $AME(3,d)$-states, where Alice has a 3-qudit register and is restricted to perform coherent operations on up to 2 of them.